theztd/startup-infra-docker/README.md

 The key parts are:
 ------------------
  * **env/devel/hosts** is inventory used to for deploy servers in vultr infrastructure

  * **env/devel/vultr.yaml** file tell to ansible to get inventory from vultr api (especuialy IP addresses etc)

  * **~/.vultr.ini** is the right place where api key should be placed

+ * **files/jobs/** directory contains working jobs that helps you to reach usable environment faster

 ToDO: